-To be eligible for one of 10 one-week fellowships you will need to submit your manuscript and a one-page outline of your project by 30 October 2014.
+To be eligible for one of 12 one-week fellowships you will need to submit your manuscript and a cover sheet including title, logline and brief synopsis by 30 October 2014.
 Your pages should express the idea behind your writing project and illustrate your style as a writer.

 From a writer who has been awarded a Publisher Introduction Fellowship